kazabooboo/gizra.com/2013-10-24-why-openscholar-is-the-right-choice.md

 I won't go over all the features, trust me, there's a lot of costumization that can be done there.
 What I do want to talk about it, after being approached by several universities, is the subject of deciding if OpenScholar is the right choice for you, based on the _right_ reasons.

 ## The common (wrong) reasons people decide not to use OpenScholar
-Lets talk about the typical flow of how the decision not to use OpenScholar is being done.
+Lets talk about the typical flow (with a pinch of humor) of how the decision _not_ to use OpenScholar is being made.

 1. Managment and decisions makers are sold pertty fast on OpenScholar - for all the right reasons.
 It's a system being built for years with many scenarios in mind.
 1. Managment asks it's developers to give it a try.